 I’m feeling kind of shaky today.
 My two older sons are with their dad and granddad in the wilderness of Yellowstone Park on a pack trip.
 Horses and tents and campfires, the real deal.
 This also means no cell phones.
 I thought I’d be alright with this, but I woke up this morning with a lump in my throat and an empty pain in my gut.
-Was it the bear mauling story I saw before I clicked off the light last night?
+Was it the I saw before I clicked off the light last night?
 First one since 1986 in Yellowstone.

 You know how your children sound so much littler on the phone?
 Far away, high munchkin voices pressed to your ear.
 Umbilical cord still intact through the ether.
 It’s been 36 hours.
 My boys are in the woods, off the grid, unreachable.